conkels/ims-proj/README.md

-Coverage: 72.5% - tests for the data access objects of items and orders are failing although the implementation of the tests was the same as for customers which is passing all tests.
+Coverage: 72.5% - tests for the data access objects of items and orders are failing although the implementation of the tests was the same as for customers which is passing all tests. data access object tests for item and order commented out in order for a build of the program to be made.
 # Project Title

 One Paragraph of project description goes here